 In July 2017, a group of Senators presented the International Protection Act (Family Reunification Amendment) Bill 2017 to the Government.
-The content of the bill seeks to reinstate the dependency provision contained in the Refugee Act 1996.455 The bill would amend the IPA with a view to enabling a wider range of family members to apply for family reunification, including grandparents, siblings, children (over the age of 18), grandchildren, where dependency can be demonstrated.
-The bill went before the Seanad in November 2018 where it was passed by 29 votes to 17.456 The bill proceeded to the Dáil and was considered by the Oireachtas Justice and Equality Committee.
+The content of the bill seeks to reinstate the dependency provision contained in the Refugee Act 1996.
+The bill would amend the IPA with a view to enabling a wider range of family members to apply for family reunification, including grandparents, siblings, children (over the age of 18), grandchildren, where dependency can be demonstrated.
+The bill went before the Seanad in November 2018 where it was passed by 29 votes to 17.524 The bill proceeded to the Dáil and was considered by the Oireachtas Justice and Equality Committee.
 The Committee called on the Government to support legislation which would give refugee families the chance to apply for their loved ones to join them in Ireland and that a 'money message' be granted and that the bill proceed to Dáil committee stage.
 This 'money message' was denied.
-The bill has now lapsed with the dissolution of the Dáil.
+The bill subsequently lapsed with the dissolution of the Dáil.

 The Irish Refugee Council and other organisations advocated for it to be placed back on the Dáil order paper.
 On 9 December 2020, it was announced that the Bill would be restored for further debate before the Dáil.
+As of 8 December 2021, the Bill was at the third stage before the Dáil, during which the Bill is examined in detail by section and further amendments are proposed.525

-Following the onset of Covid-19 and associated restrictions, applicants experienced significant delays in the processing of applications for family reunification.
-DNA testing was suspended, which has further delayed a number of cases, and there has been no indication of a recommencement date.
+Following the onset of COVID-19 and associated restrictions, applicants experienced significant delays in the processing of applications for family reunification.
+DNA testing was suspended, which has further delayed a number of cases.
+DNA testing subsequently resumed following the easing of restrictions associated with COVID-19 in late March 2021.